shopsys/shopsys/UPGRADE-14.0.md

     -   see #project-base-diff to update your project
 -   docker-compose: add rabbitMQ and php-consumer containers for review stage on gitlab CI [#2953](https://github.com/shopsys/shopsys/pull/2953)
     -   see #project-base-diff to update your project
+-   define elasticsearch type for ID in structure ([#2495](https://github.com/shopsys/shopsys/pull/2495))
+    -   see #project-base-diff to update your project

 ### Storefront